RAYANMIAHprogramer/Netflix-Clone/README.md

-netflix clone using html an css
+netflix clone using html and css